RickRoda/breazehome-desktop/README.md

 # BreazeHome Capstone Project (RickRoda)
 SECRET_KEY has been removed.
 This project WILL NOT COMPILE.
 This is purely on GitHub to showcase my programming skills to potential employers.
-Send me a message if you would like to discuss anything further.
+Send me a message if you would like to discuss my contributions to this project.

 # Breazehome-desktop